How to deal with missing data in perinatal clinical trials in the presence of non-negligible mortality

 The aim of this doctorate is to evaluate and assess different methods to impute missing primary outcome information in the presence of non-negligible mortality.
 Access to real trial data/information in perinatal health with varying degrees of missing data will be available and will inform a series of simulation studies to understand the implications of employing different strategies.

 During this project the student will be based in a large multidisciplinary research environment and will work closely with researchers and members of the Clinical Trials Unit at the NPEU.
 In addition, the student will also have access to researchers in other areas including epidemiologists, a psychologist, health economists and qualitative researchers.
-The candidate will learn advanced statistical methods to deal with missing data in clinical trials including maximum likelihood estimation, multiple imputation and inverse probability weighting.
+The student will learn advanced statistical methods to deal with missing data in clinical trials including maximum likelihood estimation, multiple imputation and inverse probability weighting.
 The Clinical Trials Unit at the NPEU has available a large archive and portfolio of high quality prospective trials conducted over the last decade, which will provide the source data to test the original hypothesis for this doctorate.
 This studentship will provide experience and training in literature review methods, specific courses on thesis management, training in advanced statistical modelling methods and programming techniques in statistical software such as Stata or R.

 This project would suit a candidate with a strong quantitative (e.g. mathematics, statistics or epidemiology) background and/or a proven track record of previous experience in the analysis and interpretation of data from clinical trials, an interest in the issues surrounding missing data/outcomes ascertainment and the development of clinical trials methodology.